ChristianBedford/exercise/docs.md

 This is a demonstration file.

-This documentation describes how to use the Pavel robotic toothbrush.
+This documentation describes how to use the Pavel automated toothbrush.

 Note that this toothbrush is safe to use for children,